Do you know someone who hoards?

 This is an approach that is proven to be successful and far more effective than other alternatives, such as statutory or landlord intervention.

-Making Space is led by a team of both paid staff and invaluable volunteers in the Bristol and BANES area only.
+Making Space is led by a team of both paid staff and invaluable volunteers in the Bristol and BANES.
 We support all tenures and we welcome self-referrals as well as professional referrals.

 Due to the high demand of the service, there is likely to be a delay in us visiting clients, however please do not let a waiting list deter you.
 We are happy to discuss each referral on a case by case basis making assessments on high risk referrals as soon as feasibly possible.